yemreak/my-alfred/README.md

 </details>

 <details>
-<summary><b>Flaticon Alfred</b> Download image with Pack and Downloads count and copy path of it from flat icon to clipboard</summary>
+<summary><b>🌟 Flaticon Alfred</b> Download image with Pack and Downloads count and copy path of it from flat icon to clipboard</summary>

 - Type `+` to end of the query to see more results.
 - Search `query` on flaticon (for more specific settings, change shape or order_by in `main.py`)